Impact Wrestling Genesis (2018): Storylines

+On the November 9 episode of Impact!, Impact Grand Champion Ethan Carter III interrupted Matt Sydal after the latter won a match and insulted him by saying that he came up short in title shots despite winning his matches.
+EC3 would then retain the Grand Championship against Fallah Bahh by using underhanded tactics the following week.
+On the December 7 episode of Impact!, EC3 defended the title against Sydal in a match that ended in a draw due to judges' decision, meaning that EC3 retained the title.
+On the January 4 episode of Impact!, EC3 defeated Sydal and Bahh in a three-way match via judges' split decision.
+Sydal would then attack EC3 during his match against Petey Williams on the January 11 episode of Impact!.
+Sydal would criticize the judges' decisions and told EC3 not to hide behind the Grand Championship rules and fight him in a match for the title with a sixty-minute time limit and having no judges and no rules.
+The regular match between EC3 and Sydal for the Grand Championship with no judges and no rules was later made official for Genesis.

+On the December 14 episode of Impact!, Allie defeated K. C. Spinelli, Madison Rayne and Sienna in a four-way match to become the #1 contender for the Impact Knockouts Championship.
+Allie and the champion Laurel Van Ness began feuding with each other as they attacked each other during the following weeks.
+It was later announced that Van Ness would defend the title against Allie at Genesis.

 Event

 Preliminary matches

 The opening match at Genesis featured Ethan Carter III defending the Grand Championship against Matt Sydal in a match, which featured no rounds and no judges.
 EC3 hoisted Sydal up on his shoulders but Sydal countered with a sunset flip powerbomb and nailed a shooting star press to win the match and capture the Grand Championship.

 Next, Laurel Van Ness defended the Knockouts Championship against Allie.
 The referee was knocked out with a bump, which allowed Van Ness to hit Allie with the title belt and pin her to retain the title.

 In the penultimate match of the event, Moose took on Lashley.
 A distraction by Lashley's manager KM allowed Moose to attack both men and deliver a Game Changer to Lashley for the win.
 After the match, Dan Lambert confronted Lashley, which led to Lashley and Moose attacking various American Top Team members and shake hands with each other.

 Next, highlights were shown of an X Division Championship match, in which Taiji Ishimori defended the title against Andrew Everett at a Pro Wrestling Noah event on January 6.
 Ishimori nailed a 450° splash on Everett to retain the title.